Marine pest preparedness project

 - develop emergency response guidelines to be followed in the event of a detection

-- develop a state marine pest biosecurity strategy and action plan.
+- develop a state marine pest biosecurity action plan.